krsvojte/fast/README.md

 - ```--sub [X,Y,Z]``` ```--origin [x0,y0,z0]``` crops subvolume of size ```(X,Y,Z)``` at position ```(x0,y0,z0)```

 ### Acknowledgements
-We would like to thank NVidia for providing graphics hardware.
+Vojtech Krs and Bedrich Benes would  like  to  thank  NVidia  for  the graphics hardware provided.
 This research was funded in part by National Science Foundation grant #1608762, *Inverse Procedural Material Modeling for Battery Design*.
+Abhas Deva and R. Edwin García thank the D3Batt Center at the Toyota Research Institute for the financial support.